vkbo/novelWriter/README.md

   expected.

 The core export format of novelWriter is HTML5.
 You can also export the entire project as a single novelWriter Markdown-flavour document.
-These can be imported again into novelWriter.
-In addition, other exports to Open Document, PDF, and plain text is offered through the Qt library, although with limitations to formatting.
+These can later be imported again into novelWriter.
+In addition, export to Open Document, PDF, and plain text is offered through the Qt library, although with limitations to formatting.

 The HTML format is well suited for file conversion tools and import into other text editors.